panva/node-oidc-provider/docs/configuration.md

 ### routes

-Routing values used by the op
+Routing values used by the OP
 affects: routing

 default value: